-The Appalachia Partnership Initiative (API) invests in programs that engage students in science, technology, engineering and math in preparation for careers in the region's high-demand occupations.
+The Appalachia Partnership Initiative (API) invests in programs that engage students in science, technology, engineering and math (STEM) in preparation for careers in the region's high-demand occupations.
 Support for post-secondary programs focuses on workforce development training, apprenticeships, and certifications in energy and advanced manufacturing industries.
 Through Chevron’s investment, the API has committed $20 million to regional workforce development programs.

-In Greene County, Pennsylvania, the API funds the "Natural Resources" course offered at Waynesburg Central High School.
-The course focuses on STEM skills, offers industry certifications and has graduated 90 students to date with another 25 anticipated to graduate at the end of the 2018 school year.
+In Greene County, Pennsylvania, the API funds the Natural Resources course offered at Waynesburg Central High School.
+The course focuses on STEM skills and offers industry certifications.
+To date, 90 students have graduated, and another 25 are anticipated to graduate at the end of the 2018 school year.

 Chevron is committed to supporting the economic development of the Richmond, California, community and is proud to sponsor the Contra Costa County Office of Education’s Regional Occupational Program (ROP).
-This program offers two separate courses that provide free job training and equip residents with the skills to compete for well-paying jobs, including technical jobs at Chevron’s Richmond Refinery.
-ROP courses help students develop strong communication skills strengthen their analytical skills and teach them how to work productively both independently and as part of a team.
+This program offers two separate courses that provide free job training and equip Richmond residents with the skills to compete for well-paying jobs, including technical jobs at Chevron’s Richmond Refinery.
+ROP courses help students develop strong communication skills, strengthen their analytical skills and teach them how to work productively, both independently and as part of a team.

 In partnership with Casa de Amigos, Chevron supports a job-training program in the Permian Basin that helps equip low-income women and men with the skills to obtain high-paying jobs and attain financial security.